Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Visit H.N.
 Williams Store — A Local Icon

-No visit is complete without stopping by H.N.
-Williams Store, a family-owned general store that’s been running since 1840.
-It’s part hardware store, part deli, and part museum.
-Grab a sandwich (the roast beef is legendary), browse their unique Vermont-made products, and don’t miss the marble floors inside—a nod to Dorset’s quarrying past.
+Stop at H.N.
+No visit is complete without it Williams Store is a family business.
+It is a general store that has been in business since 1840.
+It is part hardware store, part deli, part museum.
+Get a sandwich (the roast beef is legendary), browse their unique Vermont-made wares inside, and check out the marble floors inside—they were quarried in Dorset.

 Discover the Best Small Towns in Tennessee for Families